bjindal4/grunt-treeshake/README.md

 ###Grunt options

+####exclude

+**Type:** Array of definitions

+**Default:** *undefined*

+Will force ignore definitions and its dependencies from import.
+You can use either the name of the definition or use a directory with a wildcard.
+Note: if another file references the same definition, that definition will be imported.
+If you are excluding a particular definition.

+**Example of excluding a definition**

+This will only ignore the "query" definition.

+	options: {
+		import: ["query.css"],
+		exclude: ["query"]
+	}

+**Example of excluding multiple definitions with a wildcard**

+This will ignore all query definitions except "query.css".

+	options: {
+		import: ["query.css"],
+		exclude: ["query.*"]
+	}

+####export

+**Type:** Array of definitions

+**Default:** *undefined*

+Exposes only the list of definitions to the api.
+If no list is provided, all definitions using define() will be added to the public interface.

+	options: {
+		export: ["http", "query"]
+	}

 ####ignore

 **Type:** Array of files or String

 **Default:** *undefined*

-Will exclude importing definitions from files that have definitions already defined.
-This is useful if you have a base file that already has some definitions to prevent including the same definitions twice.
+Will exclude importing definitions from files already containing definition.
+This helps prevent including the same definitions twice.

 	options: {
 		ignore: ["build/base.js"]